corda/corda-docs/content/en/docs/corda-enterprise/4.5/pki-tool.md

 ## Overview

-As described in the pki-guide, a certificate hierarchy with certain properties is required to run a Corda network.
+A certificate hierarchy with certain properties is required to run a Corda network.
 Specifically, the certificate hierarchy should include the two main CENM entities - the Identity Manager and the Network Map - and ensure that all entities map back to one common root of trust.
 The key pairs and certificates for these entities are used within the Signing Service to sign related network data such as approved CSRs, CRRs, Network Map